Skip to main content?

 USINA CTAH

-USINA Centro de Trabalhos para o Ambiente Habitado (“Work Center of the Inhabited Environment”) is a cross-disciplinary Brazilian group that assists working peoples in the planning and development of their communities.
-Their portfolio is vast; they conduct strategic technical advisories, assist in the mobilization of public financing, conduct urban planning as well as advocacy through educational workshops and video production.
+USINA Centro de Trabalhos para o Ambiente Habitado (“Work Center of the Inhabited Environment”) is a cross-disciplinary Brazilian group that assists working people in the planning and development of their communities.